-Bitwig Studio 8-Track is a very powerful DAW, similar in look and feel to Ableton Live but with MPE (MIDI Polyphonic Expression) compatibility in its sequencer and built-in software instruments, a valuable plus for LinnStrument owners.
+Bitwig Studio 8-Track is a very powerful DAW, similar in look and feel to Ableton Live.

 Once you get your license, go to BItwig's site to download and install the installer, which is the same for all Bitwig Studio versions.